Expand To Show Full Article

 The World Expo

-• MEN IN BLACK Alien Attack: (Endless Summer favorite) Themed after the movie series, get trained with Agent J and Zed to shoot aliens and score points.
+• MEN IN BLACK Alien Attack: Themed after the movie series, get trained by Agent J and Zed to shoot aliens and score points.
 This is one of our favorite rides at Universal and if you shoot the aliens that are up high, you will score more points that those at ground level.
 And at the end of the ride, make sure you push the red button to get 100,000 in bonus points.
 And if time allows, ask one of the Agents for the “Secret Immigration Tour” where you will go downstairs into the “Immigration Room”.
 There are lockers immediately adjacent to the ride entrance as there you can’t bring personal belongings with you.
 Wait times can easily exceed 30 minutes on a typical summer day but if your group allows for it, try the single rider line.

-Special Events at Universal Studios Florida
+Annual Events at Universal Studios Florida

 In addition to all the rides and attractions, Universal Studios Orlando hosts a number of special events throughout the course of the the year.
-Three of our favorites are Halloween Horror Nights, Mardi Gras at Universal Studios and the Holidays at Universal Orlando Resort.
+Three of our favorites are Halloween Horror Nights, Mardi Gras at Universal Studios and the Holidays at The Universal Orlando Resort.

 Halloween Horror Nights

-Halloween Horror Nights (HHN) is probably Universal’s most popular annual event and has been running for the past 29 years.
+Halloween Horror Nights (HHN) is Universal’s most popular annual event and has been running for the past 29 years.
 On select nights from early September to early November the park entire transforms into a huge scare fest.

 Typically Universal has a number of haunted houses and scare zones as well live entertainment.
 If you are planning on visiting Universal, get their early as the first weekend these houses opened to the public the park reached capacity and guests were unfortunately turned away.